State-by-state guide to keeping kids safe online

 Louisiana

 Requires schools to adopt policies regarding students’ and school employees’ access to certain internet and online sites.
-Requires Internet service providers to make available to subscribers who are Louisiana residents a product or service that enables the subscriber to control a child’s use of the internet.
+Requires internet service providers to make available to subscribers who are Louisiana residents a product or service that enables the subscriber to control a child’s use of the internet.

 Maine